Guide to Britain's herons, bitterns and cranes: identification, what they eat and where to see

-Learn more about Britain’s bitterns and herons – the stealthy hunters of our marshes and rivers, in our handy guide which looks at the main species you can see in the UK, plus cousin species.
+Learn more about the differences between Britain's bitterns, herons, egrets and cranes – the stealthy hunters of our marshes and rivers – with our handy guide to the main species you can see in the UK, plus cousin species.

 What is the difference between a bittern, egret and a heron?